widelands/widelands/doc/sphinx/source/add-ons.rst

 theme
 ~~~~~
 A UI theme.
-This type of add-on is not implemented yet.
+See the official theme at ``data/templates/default/`` for details about the the required directory structure and the keys in the ``init.lua`` file.

 Restrictions